-Visiting Walt Disney World in October 2025
+Visiting Disney World in October | Magic in the Planning

-If you’re planning a trip to Disney World in October, you’ll want to be prepared for some rain, as it’s still technically rainy season in Florida.
-You’ll also want to pay attention to Halloween festivities and ticketed events as they can affect park hours.
+If you’re planning a trip to Disney World in October, you’ll still want to be prepared for some rain, as it’s technically the tail end of Florida’s rainy season.
+It’s also important to keep an eye on party nights and other ticketed events, since they can impact park hours and crowd patterns.
+With a little planning, October can be an incredibly fun time to visit.

 *This post may contain affiliate links.
 Click here to read my full disclosure policy.

-Planning a Disney World vacation in 2025?
+Planning a Disney World vacation in 2026?
 Be sure to check out our guide to all that the Walt Disney World Resort has to offer this year!

 October At-a-Glance

-- Be prepared for some rain.
+• Be prepared for some rain.
 As October can still be warm and humid, rain happens.
 Ponchos are a great thing to keep handy for afternoon showers!

-- Mornings are a great time to visit the pools.
+• Mornings are a great time to visit the pools.
 Due to the warmer temperatures, the pools can get quite busy during the heat of the day as well as in the evenings when guests return from a day in the parks.
 Consider visiting in the mornings when they will be less busy.

-- Major refurbishments are not typically common in October.
+• Major refurbishments are not typically common in October.
 Disney tends to schedule their refurbishments during less busy months, but that doesn’t mean closures can’t or won’t happen in October.

-- The Food and Wine Festival is quite popular with locals.
+• The Food and Wine Festival is quite popular with locals.
 Consider visiting Epcot on weekdays if you’re trying to avoid the crowds.

 October Events

 Halloween arrives early at the Disney World Resort!
-A highlight of the season is Mickey’s Not-So-Scary Halloween Party, which takes place on select nights from August 15 through October 31.
+A highlight of the season is Mickey’s Not-So-Scary Halloween Party, which takes place on select nights from mid-August through October 31.
 The very popular ticketed event lasts from 7:00 PM to midnight and features trick-or-treating, a special Halloween parade, fireworks, specialty menu items, not-so-scary entertainment, your favorite characters dressed in their Halloween attire, and so much more.

-Another festival to be aware of is Epcot’s International Food & Wine Festival, which takes place from August 28 through November 22, 2025.
+Another festival to be aware of is Epcot’s International Food & Wine Festival, which typically takes place from the end of August through mid-November.
 This is a highly anticipated event at the park, featuring a wide variety of food and beverage booths to satisfy the most discerning palates.
 In addition to dining options, attendees can take part in scavenger hunts, enjoy live music, participate in the Wine and Dine Half Marathon, and explore exclusive festival merchandise.

 Walt Disney World (as well as ESPN Wide World of Sports) typically hosts several athletic events each month.
 These events don’t usually have a major impact on crowds in the parks, but they will likely affect resort availability and crowds at Disney’s value resorts.
-Here’s a look at what’s currently scheduled for October:

-Other notable dates for October include Columbus Day weekend, which falls October 11-13 in 2025.
+Other notable dates for October include Columbus Day weekend, which falls October 10-12 in 2026.
 Columbus Day will be the first major holiday since the end of summer vacation, so this weekend will undoubtedly be one of the busiest of the month.
 October 31 is another notable date, as many try to attend Disney’s Halloween ticketed event.

 October Refurbishments & Closures

-*We’ve included all current refurbishments here on this list… even ones that may be open in time for October 2025.
+*We’ve included all current refurbishments here on this list… even ones that may be open in time for October 2026.
 (Please note that this list could change at a moment’s notice.)

 Magic Kingdom

-- Big Thunder Mountain Railroad will be closed until 2026.
-An opening date has yet to be announced.
+• Big Thunder Mountain Railroad will be closed until Spring 2026.

-- Buzz Lightyear’s Space Ranger Spin will be closing for enhancements from August 2025 until 2026.
+• Buzz Lightyear’s Space Ranger Spin will be closing for enhancements from August 2025 until Spring 2026.

-- Liberty Square Riverboat and Tom Sawyer Island are permanently closed.
+• Liberty Square Riverboat and Tom Sawyer Island are permanently closed.

 EPCOT